Please see below to find information that will help you and your band prepare for your visit to JMU.

 BRIDGEFORTH STADIUM GUIDELINES: Regulations for what you can bring to/do at Bridgeforth Stadium.

 Please read and share with your band parents/chaperones.

 POC STADIUM SEATING MAP: A diagram at the stadium and indication of seating areas, entrances, concessions, etc.

 POC FIELD DIAGRAM: For band directors - view the field set-up, pit/prop path, and band entrace/exit to the stadium and the field.

-There will be four classes of competition at this event.
-Class size is determined by the total number of wind and percussion players; Drum Majors, Color Guard, Banner Holders, etc., are excluded from this count.
-Also, please note that the class sizes are different than indicated on the application.
+There will be five classes of competition at this event.
+Class size is determined by the total number of wind and percussion members; Drum Majors, Color Guard, Banner Holders, etc., are excluded from this count.

-Our contest features a panel of nationally-recognized adjudicators from around the United States.
-The Bands of America evaluation sheets are used, with judges located both in the press box (ensemble) and on the field (individual).
-All judges will complete score sheets and provide feedback with digital records.
+Our contest features a panel of nationally recognized adjudicators from across the United States.
+The Bands of America evaluation format is used, with judges located both in the press box (ensemble) and on the field (individual).
+All judges will evaluate each band using score sheets and digital recordings.
+Each director will receive the written and recorded feedback in a post-contest packet provided at their respective awards ceremony.
 There will not be a judge’s critique at the end of your band’s performance.
-At the awards ceremony each director will receive a post-contest packet including the written score sheets, a recap sheet for your class, a CD with all judges’ comments, and a DVD of your band’s performance (high camera).

 * Visual Performance, Individual 20 pts.

 ** Music Performance, Ensemble 20 pts.